Foundations of Student Advising

 Salary packaging/discounts for UoM course fees may be available subject to eligibility.
 Please refer to the HR Salary Packaging/Discount Course Fees website: http://hr.unimelb.edu.au/benefits/pay/salpac/education including the further link on that page to the relevant Policy (this should be read by all interested staff.
 Links to the relevant forms are also provided on the Policy page.
 Please note that it is the responsibility of applicants to undertake arrangements for salary packaging and that requests are considered on a case by case basis by the relevant student centre/hr specialist services.

-In 2014, Melbourne Students and Learning will offer 20 sponsored places to student services staff in faculties.
+In 2015, Melbourne Students and Learning may offer a limited number of sponsored places to student services staff in faculties.
 The sponsorship will comprise the full subject fee and will be assessed on a competitive basis using the following criteria:

 - Performance in current role at very good or above

 - How you anticipate the learnings will enhance your current practice